Generic Name: ofloxacin (oral) (oh FLOX a sin)

 Ofloxacin is used to treat bacterial infections of the skin, lungs, prostate, or urinary tract (bladder and kidneys).
 Ofloxacin is also used to treat pelvic inflammatory disease and Chlamydia and/or gonorrhea.

-Fluoroquinolone antibiotics can cause serious or disabling side effects.
+Fluoroquinolone antibiotics can cause serious or disabling side effects that may not be reversible.
 Ofloxacin should be used only for infections that cannot be treated with a safer antibiotic.

 Ofloxacin may also be used for purposes not listed in this medication guide.